5.2 Opportunities and Challenges of Open GLAM

 Benefit: Increased traffic to digital properties and interactions on social media

 For many GLAMs, social media engagement offers a relevant measurement of their impact.
 At the beginning of the COVID-19 pandemic in 2020, the Getty Museum launched The Getty Museum Challenge, as a way to incentivize people to stay connected to art and engage with the museum, while keeping physical distance.
 The challenge was simple: people were encouraged to create their own version of famous public domain works using household items.
 The results of the challenge were later published in a book, with all the profits going to charity.
-The Getty Museum’s open access policy unleashed unfounded creativity and possibilities for the public to engage with institutions remotely.
+The Getty Museum’s open access policy unleashed unexpected creativity and possibilities for the public to engage with institutions remotely.
 This challenge exemplifies how public domain works can increase social interactions.

 Another example is the GIF It Up! contest, organized by Europeana, DPLA, Digital NZ and Trove.
 In 2020, The Heritage Lab organized GIF It Up!
 India for the first time, with the DAG Museums being the first institution to take part in it.
 Watch this video with Medhavi Gandhi from The Heritage Lab explaining the importance of social media presence for some institutions, and how the contest helped highlight the importance of open access collections: